-By Diana V Photography and Luke Ellery
+By Diana V Photography & Film and Luke Ellery

 After months of planning your dream wedding, the actual event will only last a few beautiful but fleeting hours - a lot of effort goes into a relatively short event (particularly for western brides and grooms).
 One of the only things that can make those perfect fleeting moments last is your wedding photography.
 Having an album or a few framed images from your day will help you re-capture those perfect moments.
 Now, of course, you want those photos to look good.
 There are a few things you can do during your wedding planning that will help your photographer capture some aesthetically pleasing features.
 We collaborated on this article with the very talented Diana V Photography who shares her insider tips to ensure you get the best out of your wedding photos.
 Include these photogenic features at your wedding, and every time you look back at your wedding album or gaze at the wedding pictures on your wall, you will surely be amazed at how the memory looks just as beautiful as it felt on the day.

 If you are looking forward to beautiful photos of your dress hanging up, all the details prettily arranged and you and your bridal party getting ready in style, you might want to think carefully about where you’re going to be getting ready.
 Find something with character that suits your style - where you feel comfortable.
 Ideally, there will be plenty of natural light and lots of space for everyone to move around.

 It’s your big day; you might as well arrive in style.
 Cars are great for creative photographs - reflections, mirrors and windows.
 There is so much emotion and tension when you get out of your car, about to walk down the aisle.
 They are beautiful moments to capture that will remind you of how you felt on your big day for years to come.